-Around the world, people are sequencing SARS-CoV-2.
+Labs from all over the world are sequencing SARS-CoV-2 and sharing genomic data.
 The Nextstrain team analyzes these data on a global and continental level.
-More specific analysis are often provided by groups around the world.
-This page lists all SARS-CoV-2 analysis that use nextstrain that we are aware of.
-In addition to exploring SARS-CoV-2 evolution in finished analyses, you can use our new Nextclade tool to compare your sequences to the SARS-CoV-2 reference sequence, assign them to clades, and see where they fall on a the SARS-CoV-2 tree.
+More specific analyses are often performed by public health and academic groups from around the world.
+This page lists a sample of such analyses.
+In addition to exploring SARS-CoV-2 evolution in finished analyses, you can use Nextclade to compare your sequences to the SARS-CoV-2 reference genome, assign them to clades, and see where they fall on a SARS-CoV-2 phylogeny.

 - Scroll down to all available interactive situation reports

-This section is an index of public Nextstrain builds (datasets) for SARS-CoV-2, organized by geography.
-Some of these builds are maintained by the nextstrain team and others are maintained by independent research groups.
-(See here for more information on what a build is, and see this tutorial for a walkthrough of running your own phylogenetic analysis of SARS-CoV-2 data!)
-If you know of a build not listed here, please let us know!
+This section is an index of public Nextstrain datasets for SARS-CoV-2, organized by geography.
+Some of these datasets are maintained by the Nextstrain team and others are maintained by independent research groups.
+If you know of a dataset not listed here, please let us know!
 Please note that inclusion on this list does not indicate an endorsement by the Nextstrain team.

 We have been writing interactive situation reports using Nextstrain Narratives to communicate how COVID-19 is moving around the world and spreading locally.
 These are kindly translated into a number of different languages by volunteers and Google-provided translators — click on any language below to see the list of situation reports available.